sandipsharan/sandipsharan.github.io/README.md

 Download all the files as a zip or clone it to your local desktop using Git Desktop
 <br>
-You can edit the index.html file for major changes and the style.scss file for changes in each classes
+You can edit the index.html file for major changes and the style.css file for changes in each classes